+I love this hearty beef and barley soup for a dinner soup, especially with the cooler weather months.
 This version takes a little extra time pre-cooking the beef, but delivers wonderfully tender beef pieces in the soup.
 Well worth the time!

 Loaded with vegetables, barley and of course, tender chunks of beef, this is a perfect dinner soup.
 I love to make mine almost stew-like, but if you want it not quite so thick, it’s super easy to just add more broth.
 Simply add a nice, crusty bread for dipping and enjoy.

 Ingredients and Substitutions

 ✓ Beef – you can start with stewing beef cubes or simply cut a lower-end steak or beef roast into cubes yourself.